Master of Divinity (M.Div.) Program

 UTS provides courses to satisfy the requirements for ordination in various denominations, such as courses in church polity or history of a specific denomination.
 Students pursuing ordination are encouraged to consult with their respective faith groups about specific ordination requirements and work with their academic advisor to plan their Seminary program.

 Professional chaplains are typically endorsed by a denomination or faith group, board certified by the Association of Professional Chaplains (APC), and work in hospitals, prisons or in the military.
 Employment is usually full-time although part-time positions are often available.

-Students wishing to pursue careers as professional chaplains are advised to take MIN 5101 Ministerial Leadership during their first year, either PAS 5311 Pastoral Counseling or PAS 5312 Theories and Techniques of Counseling during their second year, and an additional pastoral or family ministry course such as PAS 5315 Practicum in Counseling, PAS 5501 Marriage and Family Counseling, PAS 5316 Dealing with Challenging Relationships, or PAS 5512 Family Therapy Concepts and Methods during the third year.
+Students wishing to pursue careers as professional chaplains are advised to take MIN 5101 Ministerial Leadership during their first year, either PAS 5311 Pastoral Care and Counseling or PAS 5312 Theories and Techniques of Counseling during their second year, and an additional pastoral or family ministry course such as PAS 5315 Practicum in Counseling, PAS 5501 Marriage and Family Counseling, PAS 5316 Dealing with Challenging Relationships, or PAS 5512 Family Therapy Concepts and Methods during the third year.